Max Hayman Award

 Dr. Jeannie Annan is the director of research and evaluation at the International Rescue Committee (IRC) and a Visiting Scientist at the Harvard School of Public Health.
 Prior to joining the IRC, Dr. Annan worked for nongovernmental education and child protection programs in Kosovo, northern Uganda, and South Sudan.
 Her research focuses on sexual and gender-based violence against women, children and youth in armed conflict, and psychosocial programs for victims of wartime and sexual violence.

-Don Coyhis was honored for his visionary leadership in the application of traditional values and principles to foster a social movement toward Wellbriety.
-Mr. Coyhis relies on elders' stories to strengthen sense of community and therefore to embrace those who have suffered most from historical trauma.
-He prods communities to look within themselves for values that can undergrid lasting change and, in so doing, transform individuals, families, and society itself.
+Don Coyhis, Mohican Nation, is the president and founder of White Bison, Inc., an American Indian non-profit organization.
+Mr. Coyhis’ efforts to understand alcoholism among Indian youth on the reservations led him to found Wellbriety, which means to be sober and well.
+Wellbriety is a movement aimed at addressing drug addiction, dysfunctional families and relationships and the suicide rate among Indians.
+Mr. Coyhis was honored for his visionary leadership in the application of traditional values and principles to foster a social movement toward Wellbriety.
+He relies on elders’ stories to strengthen sense of community and therefore to embrace those who have suffered most from historical trauma.
+He prods communities to look within themselves for values that can undergird lasting change and, in so doing, transform individuals, families, and society itself.
 As a teacher and advocate, he has spread a message of reconciliation and healing, person to person and people to people, across North America.

-Carlinda Monteiro was recognized for her pioneering efforts to integrate African and Western approaches to the treatment of war-affected children, her sensitive analysis of the delicate balance between "forgiving and forgetting" during reconciliation after armed conflict, her creative use of community rituals in such a process, her leadership in the re-integration of child soldiers, and her advocacy of the rights of children in zones of armed conflict.
+Dr. Carlinda Monteiro is deputy director of Christian Children’s Fund-Angola.
+Dr. Monteiro has been trained in social work and specializes in the treatment of war-affected children and families.
+Dr. Monteiro was recognized for her pioneering efforts to integrate African and Western approaches to the treatment of war-affected children, her sensitive analysis of the delicate balance between “forgiving and forgetting” during reconciliation after armed conflict, her creative use of community rituals in such a process, her leadership in the re-integration of child soldiers, and her advocacy of the rights of children in zones of armed conflict.